Nuclear-Power/raspweather/README.md

 ## Installation
-Linux: Run this in terminal on your RP3 sudo apt update sudo apt upgrade sudo apt install sense_hat download this repository via git or web and make a local directory for it sudo reboot
+Linux: Run this in terminal on your RP3
+1. sudo apt update
+2. sudo apt upgrade
+3. sudo apt install sense_hat
+4. download this repository via command line git or web and make a local directory for it
+5. sudo reboot

 Go to https://www.wunderground.com/